genshindev325/openlibrary-book-explorer/README.md

-# Search + Save Explorer
+# OPELIBRARY-BOOK-EXPLORER

-A small app where users can search OpenLibrary, view results, and save favorites with notes.
+A small app where users can search books with OpenLibrary, view results, and save favorites with notes.

 ## Tech